jamiemccrindle/azure-rotate-service-principal-github-secrets/README.md

 In this repo:

-* bootstrap - this bootstraps a storage account for the terraform state
+* bootstrap - this bootstraps an Azure Storage Account for the terraform state
 * rotate - the terraform that creates service principals, rotates their secrets and pushes them into GitHub
 * simplerotate - a simple example of safely rotating secrets using terraform